scyptnex/computing/readme.md

 A collection of all of my code ever written...who knows if itll come in handy

-This is my general-purpose repositoyr, but feel free to peruse
+This is my general-purpose repository, but feel free to peruse

 Contact
 -------